vrushabhx/myrecon-v2/README.md

 Your GO, rust, python3 path must be set. make sure you can run GO tools directly without calling it from installation directory!!

+You need to give token using "-t" flag for scrapping subdomains from github.
+"Token without any permission"

 # C tool implemented in this script

 `massdns`